 ADHD medication helps improve focus, reduce impulsivity, and manage hyperactivity by altering the levels of certain neurotransmitters in the brain.
 This aids in better managing ADHD symptoms and enhancing daily functioning.

-Should you be diagnosed with ADHD, the provider who conducted your assessment will create a personalized treatment plan tailored to your symptoms and life goals.
-Our treatment options may include Medication Management and Therapy to support you every step of the way.
+Should you be assessed with ADHD, the provider who conducted your assessment will create a personalized treatment plan tailored to your symptoms and life goals.
+The treatment options may include Medication Management and Therapy to support you every step of the way.

 The common types of ADHD medication include stimulants and non-stimulants.
 Different medications help manage symptoms by affecting neurotransmitter levels in the brain.
 Note that stimulants are controlled substances and may not be suited for each person.

-The process typically includes a brief intake form, a virtual meeting with a licensed clinician, and a tailored care plan if you meet diagnostic criteria.
+The process typically includes a brief intake form, a virtual meeting with a licensed clinician, and a tailored care plan when appropriate based on the evaluation.

-Therapy, coaching, and behavioral support are all available online after diagnosis.
+Therapy, coaching, and behavioral support are all available online after assessment.